SciLifeLab/TIDDIT/README.md

         The average mapping quality of the reads in window A QUALB
-        The average mapping quality of the reads in window B E1
+        The average mapping quality of the reads in window B
-        Expected number of discordant pairs - assuming normal distribution (similar to the model used by the BESST scaffolder)
-    E2
-        Expected number of discordant pairs - assuming uniform coverage

 The content of the INFO field can be used to filter out false positives and to gain more understanding of the structure of the variant.
 More info is found in the vcf file.
 Merging the vcf files